cowebsLB/marwan-managment-CRM-FnB/README.md

 - No additional software required (all dependencies included)

 **Installation:**
-1. Download `Marwan_CRM_vX.X.X.zip` from the releases page
+1. Download `MarwanManagementCRM.exe` from the releases page
-2. Extract all files to a folder of your choice
+2. Place it in a folder of your choice
-3. Double-click `Marwan_CRM.exe` to run
+3. Double-click to run

-**Note:** The updater script is embedded in the executable and will be automatically extracted when needed for updates.
+**Note:** The database (`restaurant_crm.db`) will be automatically created in the same directory as the executable on first run.

 ## Development Setup

 ### Requirements

 - Python 3.8 or higher
-- PyQt6
-- matplotlib
-- pandas
-- openpyxl
-- requests
-- psutil
+- See `requirements.txt` for full list of dependencies

 ### Installation